For Authors

 Editorial screening

-• The managing editor checks whether the submitted paper adheres to the requirements listed above.
-Particular focus is given to the reference list and graphics from other sources.
-If these aspects are problematic, the paper will not proceed to the review stage and the author will be asked to make corrections.
+– The managing editor checks whether the submitted paper adheres to the requirements listed above.
+If any aspects are problematic, the author is asked to make corrections before the paper is assigned to a content expert in our editorial team.

 Assessment by the associate editor